 WRITERS | PRODUCERS | STORY DEVELOPMENT

-The Gibbs Sisters (Shawnee ́ Gibbs & Shawnelle Gibbs) are an award-winning writing team from Oakland, California with backgrounds in television, animation, and comics .
-The twin sisters and collaborators have created a brand of quirky, fun projects that have entertained audiences across the globe.
-They are the creators of the popular online animated series’ Adopted by Aliens and Old Ladies Driving, and the YA time-travel comic book series, Fashion Forward.
-Their adventure series, The Invention of E.J.
-Whitaker, a diverse re-imagining of the early 20th century, made its comic book debut in 2018.
+The Gibbs Sisters (Shawnee ́ Gibbs & Shawnelle Gibbs) are an award-winning writing team from Oakland, California with backgrounds in television, animation, and comics.
+Independently, the twin sisters and collaborators have created a brand of quirky, fun, comic book and animated projects that have entertained audiences across the globe.
+Their historical adventure series, The Invention of E.J.
+Whitaker, a diverse re-imagining of the early 20th century, made its comic book debut in 2018, and their debut graphic novel, Ghost Roast, published by Houghton Mifflin Harcourt / Versify will be released in Spring of 2022.
+The sisters are currently Staff Writers for Warner Bros.
+Animation and have written upcoming series for DreamWorks Animation and Mattel Studios.

 The Invention of E.J.
 Whitaker -- Comic Book Series